kletobias/p2022/_projects/a-comprehensive-look-at-modular-code-in-an-mlops-pipeline.md

    Configuration-driven modules reference typed dataclasses in, for example, [dependencies/transformations/[medical_transform_removed].py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations/%5Bmedical_transform_removed%5D.py#L10) or [dependencies/modeling/rf_optuna_trial.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/modeling/rf_optuna_trial.py).
 Each dataclass defines the parameters that feed into a function, forming a clear contract between modules.

 3. **Isolation and Testability**
-   When transformations are spread across smaller Python files—[lag_columns.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations/lag_columns.py), [[medical_transform].py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations/%5Bmedical_transform_removed%5D.py), etc.—testing becomes simpler because each function can be unit tested with controlled inputs.
+   When transformations are spread across smaller Python files-[lag_columns.py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations/lag_columns.py), [[medical_transform].py](https://github.com/kletobias/advanced-mlops-demo/tree/main/dependencies/transformations/%5Bmedical_transform_removed%5D.py), etc.-testing becomes simpler because each function can be unit tested with controlled inputs.
 It is also easier to check logs and outputs when the code path is limited to a single transformation.

 4. **Parallel and Distributed Execution**
    With modules isolated, orchestrators (DVC, Prefect, Airflow) can run steps in parallel if their data dependencies do not overlap.
 For instance, if one stage aggregates data while another calculates column lags, they can proceed independently before merging results.